mex-turbo-snail/data-science-S2025/challenges/c03-stang-assignment.md

 **Observations**:

 - Does this graph support or contradict the claim above?

-  - The graph sort of contradicts this claim, mainly because different thicknesses are at different areas of E. For example, the thickness 0.081 in generally on the bottom left of the graph in terms of elasticity while when compared with the thickness 0.022, we can see that it generally is around the top right corner of the graph, signaling that it has a higher E.
+  - The graph does not really support this claim, mainly because different thicknesses are at different areas of E. For example, the thickness 0.081 in generally on the bottom left of the graph in terms of elasticity while when compared with the thickness 0.022, we can see that it generally is around the top right corner of the graph, signaling that it has a higher E.

 - Is this evidence *conclusive* one way or another?

   - From the way this graph is plotted, it concludes that thickness does have an effect on elasticity based on the varying levels of elasticity and the positioning of the colors representing those thickness’s.
+However, it should not be concluded that E or nu depends on thickness, as the data was collected through methods where the thickness plates were measured using different techniques (likely altering the data).

 # References